fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/download.contents.rst

 Well, the main issue at this time is that PyDev requires Java 8 in order to run.
 So, if you don't want to support PyDev by going the LiClipse route (which is mostly a PyDev standalone plus some goodies), you may have to go through some loops to make sure that you're actually using Java 8 to run Eclipse/PyDev (as explained below).

+Also, keep in mind that PyDev 5.x requires Eclipse 4.5 onwards (for Eclipse 3.8 use PyDev 4.x).

 All OSes
 ---------